dsmHack/dev.dsmhack.org/content/cloud-based.md

 ## Webflow

 [Webflow](https://webflow.com/) is a very different site builder than the others listed here.
 It provides an advanced editor geared towards developers and designers that allows you to visualize not just the elements on the page but the HTML structure and CSS styles.
 This gives you a lot more power to customize your site as you want it.
 It also keeps all this functionality separate from the content editing experience so your nonprofits should not be feel overwhelmed.
-We haven't had any previous dsmHack project's use Webflow but its unique approach to an online site builder and the fact that it is free to use until your are ready to publish means it deserves some consideration.
+We haven't had any previous dsmHack projects use Webflow but its unique approach to an online site builder and the fact that it is free to use until you are ready to publish means it deserves some consideration.

 ## IM Creator